wohaco/despace/venus_mobile_explorer.md

 ## Spacecraft
 **CARRIER**

 The study team developed an elegant, volume efficient cylindrical gondola to accommodate the science payload in a thermally controlled environment.
 An innovative, highly compact design surrounds the gondola with a toroidal pressure tank capped with the bellows, enabling the entire lander system to fit in an aeroshell with heritage geometry.
-The thermal design uses heat pipes and phase change material that enable the gondola electronics and instruments to survive 5 hours near the Venus surface, thus providing sufficient time for surface chemistry and an aerial traverse >8 km in the current-like winds.
+The thermal design uses heat pipes and phase change material that enable the gondola electronics and instruments to survive 5 hours near the Venus surface, thus providing sufficient time for surface chemistry and an aerial traverse >8 km in the current‑like winds.

 Solar arrays measure ~1.2 m² per side (balancing for 5 RPM spacecraft spin up) and are attached to single axis actuators, allowing the carrier to slew about the actuator axis.
 The secondary (rechargeable Lithium-ion) battery is small, as no significant eclipse is expected.

 Fuel mass 366 kg (hydrazine).
-Using small thrusters versus reactions wheels to achieve three-axis stabilization saves mass, volume, and power.
+Using small thrusters versus reactions wheels to achieve three‑axis stabilization saves mass, volume, and power.

 The carrier communication sub-system includes a 3 m low mass mesh S‑band antenna for uplink communication with the lander, and a smaller 1 m solid X‑band antenna for downlink Deep Space Network communication.
 Two X– band omni-directional antennas allow the carrier spacecraft to be commandable at all times.